lilab-bcb/pegasus/scCloud/docs/usage.rst

   		Plot <attr> against cluster labels.
 This option is only used in 'composition'.

 	-\\-basis <basis>
 		Basis for 2D plotting, chosen from 'tsne', 'fitsne', 'umap', 'pca', 'rpca', 'fle', or 'diffmap_pca'.
+If CITE-Seq data is used, basis can also be 'citeseq_tsne'.
 This option is used in 'scatter', 'scatter_groups', 'scatter_genes', and 'scatter_gene_groups'. [default: tsne]

 	-\\-attributes <attrs>
 		<attrs> is a comma-separated list of attributes to color the basis.
 This option is only used in 'scatter'.